 UMN English Writers Series includes a MacArthur ‘genius’

 Minneapolis and St. Paul are cities of readers.
 And author series.
 Lots of author series.
 So far, Friends of the Hennepin County Library’s Talk of the Stacks and Pen Pals have been announced.
 So have MELSA’s Club Book and the Star Tribune and MPR’s Talking Volumes.
-(Talk of the Stacks would normally be over by now, but Julia Alvarez was rescheduled for Oct.
-8 because COVID.)
 All have gone virtual.

 As will this fall’s UMN English Writers Series, which starts a week from Wednesday.
 Here’s what they have in store for us.
 All events are free and on Zoom.
 Register at the links.